Finance Minister Heng Swee Keat has delivered a Budget which is strategic, calibrated and confident.

 10. Start-up Tax Exemption (SUTE) and the Partial Tax Exemption (PTE)

-To start, tax exemption for both schemes will be restricted to the first S$200,000 of chargeable income.
+Tax exemption for both schemes will be restricted to the first S$200,000 of chargeable income in Budget 2018.